AI Marketplace Listings: Facebook, Xianyu, Vinted Templates

 Each platform demands a different listing style

 The title says “works on all of them,” but Facebook Marketplace, Xianyu, and local-group posts read nothing alike.
 Same item, three different listings.
-Below is what each platform actually expects, with the same item — a 9-month-old item, lightly used — rewritten for each.
+Below is what each platform actually expects, with the same item — nine months old, lightly used — rewritten for each.

 Facebook Marketplace

-• Length: 300-500 words is fine.
+• Length: 100-200 words is the sweet spot as of June 2026 — long enough to answer questions, short enough to skim on a phone.
 There is no bullet support in the body, so write in natural paragraphs.

 • Voice: direct, honest, a little personal.
 Mentioning small flaws upfront raises trust more than it scares buyers.